|Canadian Warplanes 6: Jets, McDonnell Douglas CF-188 Hornet

 (DND Photo via Real Levasseur)

-McDonnell Douglas CF-188A Hornet from 425 Alouette Squadron intercepting a Russian Tupolev Tu-95 Bear long-range bomber transiting to Cuba in International airspace close to Canada's Eastern border in the mid to late 1980s.
+McDonnell Douglas CF-188A Hornet from 425 Alouette Squadron intercepting a Russian Tupolev Tu-95 Bear long-range bomber transiting to Cuba in International airspace close to Canada's border in 1988.

 McDonnell Douglas CF-188A Hornet formation.